OAGi/Score/docs/user_guide/index.rst

       1. Click on the ellipsis in the last column of the code list entry.
 The code list must be in the WIP state, has revision 1, and is owned by the current end user.
-Click the “Delete” menu item in the pop-up menu.
+Click the "Delete" menu item in the pop-up menu.

       2. Alternatively, click the code list name to open its detail page